The Epoch-making Emergence of Prout

 The Weakening of Political Democracy and the Prospects of Economic Fairness

-PROUT holds that a decentralized socio-economic structure (as opposed to the present trend of urban commercial centralization) does not diminish or dissipate economic potential.
-Rather, decentralization removes regional disparity because wealth is distributed almost equally everywhere.
-According to PROUT, all the resources in a socio-economic unit should be controlled by the local people, and local people must be employed in local economic enterprises. …
+PROUT holds that a decentralised socio-economic structure (as opposed to the present trend of urban commercial centralisation) does not diminish or dissipate economic potential.
+Rather, decentralisation removes regional disparity because wealth is distributed almost equally everywhere.
+According to PROUT, all the resources in a socio-economic unit should be controlled by the local people, and local people must be employed in local economic enterprises.…

 Sadvipra